Conservative Party (UK): 1867–1914: Conservatives and Unionists

 The widening of the electoral franchise in the 19th century forced the Conservative Party to popularise its approach under Edward Smith-Stanley, 14th Earl of Derby, and Benjamin Disraeli, who carried through their own expansion of the franchise with the Reform Act 1867.
 The party was initially opposed to further expansion of the electorate but eventually allowed passage of William Ewart Gladstone's Representation of the People Act 1884.
-In 1886 the party formed an alliance with Spencer Cavendish's and Joseph Chamberlain's new Liberal Unionist Party and, under the statesmen Robert Gascoyne-Cecil and Arthur Balfour, held power for all but three of the following twenty years before suffering a heavy defeat in 1906, when it split over the issue of free trade.
+In 1886 the party formed an alliance with Lord Hartington's and Joseph Chamberlain's new Liberal Unionist Party and, under the statesmen Lord Salisbury and Arthur Balfour, held power for all but three of the following twenty years before suffering a heavy defeat in 1906, when it split over the issue of free trade.

 Young Winston Churchill denounced Chamberlain's attack on free trade, and helped to organise the opposition inside the Unionist/Conservative Party.
 Nevertheless, Balfour, as party leader, introduced protectionist legislation.
 Churchill crossed the floor and formally joined the Liberal Party (he rejoined the Conservatives in 1925).
 In December, Balfour lost control of his party, as the defections multiplied.
-He was replaced by Liberal Prime Minister Henry Campbell-Bannerman who called an election in January 1906, which produced a massive Liberal victory.
-Liberal Prime Minister H. H. Asquith enacted a great deal of reform legislation, but the Unionists worked hard at grassroots organizing.
+He was replaced by Liberal prime minister Henry Campbell-Bannerman who called an election in January 1906, which produced a massive Liberal victory.
+Liberal prime minister H. H. Asquith enacted a great deal of reform legislation, but the Unionists worked hard at grassroots organizing.
 Two general elections were held in 1910, in January and in December.
 The two main parties were now almost dead equal in seats, but the Liberals kept control with a coalition with the Irish Parliamentary Party.

 In 1912 the Liberal Unionists merged with the Conservative Party.
 In Ireland the Irish Unionist Alliance had been formed in 1891 which merged Unionists who were opposed to Irish Home Rule into one political movement.
 Its MPs took the Conservative whip at Westminster, essentially forming the Irish wing of the party until 1922.
 In Britain the Conservative Party was known as the Unionist Party because of its opposition to home rule.
 Under Bonar Law's leadership in 1911–1914, the party morale improved, the "radical right" wing was contained, and the party machinery strengthened.
 It made some progress toward developing constructive social policies.